-We also know that our results match and exceed those from the rest of the world.
+Because of our involvement with the Australian Bariatric Surgery Registry We also know that our results match and exceed those from the rest of Australia.

-So if you start at 120 KG, your ideal weight is 60 Kg and you are currently 80 Kg then you have lost 2/3 rds of your excess weight or 66%.
+So if you start at 120 KG, and your ideal weight is calculated as 60 Kg ( a BMI of 25) and you are currently 80 Kg then you have lost 2/3 rds of your excess weight or 66% EWL.

 In Bariatric terms a successful outcome is >50% EWL maintained for 5 years.

 Comparing the three operations performed at Mercy Bariatrics:

 Factors Affecting Sleeve OutcomesAfter performing over 1900 Sleeve gastrectomies we have also demonstrated that outcomes are related to:

 1. Sleeve SizeSize of the Bougie used to calibrate the sleeve 50 Fr, 40 Fr, 36 Fr from large to small.
 Over the last 15 years our practice has evolved to utilise smaller bougies.
 2004-2006: 50 Fr Bougie (100 patients) 2006-2010: 40 Fr Bougie (850 Patients) 2010- : 36Fr Bougie (900+ patients)